 For his performance in 'Story of G.I.
 Joe' in 1945 Mitchum received his only Academy Award nomination, for Best Supporting Actor.
 He was placed at number 23 on The 50 Greatest Screen Legends by the American Film Institute.

 BiographyHe was born Robert Charles Durman Mitchum on August 6, 1917, in Bridgeport, Connecticut.
-His father died in a railyard accident when he was 2 years old and he and his elder sister and younger brother were brought up by his mother and stepfather.
+His father died in a railyard accident when he was 2 years old.
+His mother married an English Naval officer and Robert and his elder sister and younger brother were brought up by his mother and stepfather.

 In 1936 Mitchum moved to Long Beach, California and lived with his sister, Julie.
 It was Julie who persuaded her brother to go to the local drama group, the Players Guild of Long Beach.
 For a few years this was the dramatic home of the future Hollywood star who earned pin money there as an occasional scenery mover and walk-on bit player.

 In 1940 he married Dorothy, his childhood sweetheart, and after the birth of their first child, Jim, he recognised the need to settle down and he got a machinist's job at the nearby Lockheed Aircraft factory but had to quit after suffering bouts of temporary blindness caused by job stress.